Advanced oral surgery happens every day at three Archer Dental clinics in downtown Toronto.

 - Apicoectomy is a root-end resection when discussed in relation to endodontic surgery.
 When a root canal alone is not enough to relieve pain, the end of the root, called the apex, is removed by entering through the gingiva and surgically extracting the diseased material.
 The end of the root canal is sealed with a small filling.
 Dissolvable stitches are used to close the gum tissue.
 The bone will heal around the end of the root over the next few months.

-Prosthodontics – Replacing lost teeth, creating permanent cuspal coverage
+Prosthodontics – Replace lost teeth to create permanent cuspal coverage

 One of nine dental specialties recognized by the Canadian Dental Association (CDA), Prosthodontics is the branch of dentistry which involves the restoration of natural teeth and the placement of natural-looking substitute or prosthetic teeth.
 Archer Dental’s own prosthodontist works with patients who need dental implants, crowns (caps) and veneers.
 More information about Archer Dental’s Cosmetic Dentistry services, and there’s more about Archer Dental Restorative Procedures on that service page.
 Prosthodontics has many subcategories, but we have listed the most common options: